 Commercial litigation attorneys handle disputes that are directly related to your core business functions.
 This usually involves sales, distribution, product integrity, trade secrets, and regulatory compliance.
-Whether your company is a defendant or plaintiff, it’s important to get advice from an experienced commercial litigation attorney to help you determine the appropriate strategy for your company.
+Whether your company is a defendant or a plaintiff, it is important to have advice from an experienced commercial litigation attorney to help you determine an appropriate strategy.

 Ohio Commercial Litigation Lawyers Protect Your Business

 Businesses need knowledgeable attorneys to handle business disputes.

 Whether a large global corporation or a one-person operation, chances are your business will be involved in some type of legal dispute with a government agency, or a business partner, vendor, customer, or shareholder.
 Commercial litigation attorneys handle business disputes that are directly related to your core business.
 These cases usually involve sales, distribution, product integrity, trade secrets, and regulatory compliance, and could include any or all of the following:

 Lawsuits by shareholders and investors or lawsuits involving entities with a fiduciary responsibility to the company

 Contract disputes between a company and its vendors, customers/clients, franchisees or employees